Xecute0101/Cryptonote-V3.0-Draft/README.md

 Case 3.
 To be Added

-Through above cases, nodes will display error such as transaction is too large or mixin count is too big.
+Through above cases, nodes will display errors such as transaction is too large or mixin count is too big.
 As more errors are received by multiple wallet sources, the nodes will eventually crash due to high transaction pool size and node's individual processing limit based on its hardware and infrastructure.

-B. Node Optimization - Pre Authorization
+D. Node Optimization - Pre Authorization
 First we need to preapre a clone blockchain which syncs with the main blockchain.
 Wallet software will send transaction query to the clone blockchain

 If node(s) of clone blockchain approves such format(amount, mixin) of transaction query, wallet software will make the same query to the nodes on the main blockchain.
 This way, rejects of transactions due to large amount or high mixin can be prevented from reaching nodes working in the main blockchain.

-C. Smart Wallet Function - Dividing payment into pieces Instead of sending a large and complex amount of coins such as XXX,XXX.XXXXXXXX, dividing transaction integers and decimals to optimum sizes will reduce the size of transaction hashspeed and speed up transaction confirmation speed because they will be easier to be included in blocks.
+E. Smart Wallet Function - Dividing payment into pieces Instead of sending a large and complex amount of coins such as XXX,XXX.XXXXXXXX, dividing transaction integers and decimals to optimum sizes will reduce the size of transaction and transaction confirmation speed because they will be easier to be included in blocks.